ericawickerson/encounters/README.md

 1. Please fill in [this form](https://forms.gle/7VrjXY5EfuvzbHsQ7) with your registration information.

-2. Please transfer £100, which will cover all coffee breaks and food, apart from the conference dinner, or £150, which includes the Conference Dinner to Erica Wickerson (ehf20@cam.ac.uk) by PayPal.
+2. Payment of £100, which will cover coffee breaks, lunch, and a buffet dinner, OR £150 to include the Conference Dinner as well.
+Payment details will be sent upon registration.

 ## Accommodation Suggestions